Jyotiradityasen/8-bit-RTOS-computer-/README.md

 | Control Unit | Microcode-driven; generates the control signals for each step |
 | Output | Drives the display so results are human-readable |

-> **Note:** fill in the exact specs once you confirm them — clock speed, RAM size (e.g. 16 bytes), number of instructions in the instruction set, and total chip count.
-Recruiters and interviewers love concrete numbers.

 ---